rayed/rayed.com/content/posts/2018/02/goodbye-wordpress-hello-hugo.md

 ### Backups ...
 Not Anymore!

-Since eveything in static site generator is a file, it is easy to but under `git` and keep a version on any git hosting service like github or bitbucket, and as added bonus you would get automatic versioning of your contents!
+Since everything in static site generator is a file, it is easy to but under `git` and keep a version on any git hosting service like github or bitbucket, and as added bonus you would get automatic versioning of your contents!

 #### Markdown

-To me Markdown simpifiy the editing process tremendously and makes it easier to focus on your thought instead of how to write it, it also easier to edit and modify, and all you need is good old text editor!
+To me Markdown simplify the editing process tremendously and makes it easier to focus on your thought instead of how to write it, it also easier to edit and modify, and all you need is good old text editor!

 I tried a Markdown plugin with Wordpress, but it added more confusion and gave unpredictable results.